 Thuja occidentalis, commonly known as white cedar, is indigenous to North American and was originally used by Native Americans as a remedy for scurvy related weakness.
 In folk medicine, thuja has been used to treat a wide variety of maladies, from inflammation of the throat and nasal passages to psoriasis.
 Thuja has demonstrated antiviral action, as well as the ability to affect cytokine and antibody production, and macrophage activation.
 Thuja is often combined with echinacea and other immune supportive herbs for addressing acute and chronic upper respiratory tract infections.
 It can also be combined with antibiotics for more severe infections including bronchitis, pharyngitis and sinusitis.
 In a double-blind, placebo-controlled multicenter study in Germany, thuja or placebo was given to participants suffering from acute cold symptoms.
 The study found that thuja was effective in decreasing the duration of common colds and alleviating cold symptoms.
 The study’s authors recommended that thuja be taken at the first sign of a cold to be most effective.34

 Thymus vulgaris, commonly known as thyme, is a culinary and medicinal plant native to Mediterranean regions.
-It’s known for its antimicrobial, antioxidant, and anti-inflammatory actions, and has a long history of use in respiratory conditions as an antispasmodic, expectorant, mucolytic, and antitussive.35,36 Thyme essential oils have strong antibacterial effects, which are attributed to high levels of the phenol thymol, and significant anti-inflammatory properties.37,38 Thyme extract has been shown to modulate the immune system by reducing certain nuclear factor kappa B (NF-κB) transcription factors and decrease pro-inflammatory cytokines.
+It is known for its antimicrobial, antioxidant, and anti-inflammatory actions, and has a long history of use in respiratory conditions as an antispasmodic, expectorant, mucolytic, and antitussive.35-36 Thyme essential oils have strong antibacterial effects, which are attributed to high levels of the phenol thymol, and significant anti-inflammatory properties.37-38 Thyme extract has been shown to modulate the immune system by reducing certain nuclear factor kappa B (NF-κB) transcription factors and decrease pro-inflammatory cytokines.
 It has also been found to reduce mucin secretion in normal human bronchial and tracheal epithelial tissue.
 As a result, thyme extract may be an effective treatment against chronic pulmonary inflammatory processes that involve the hypersecretion of mucus.39